Cudham: Events

 Cudham hosts one of the oldest village shows and fetes, dating back to Victorian times.
 It is held annually on the August Bank Holiday Monday.

 Cudham also hosts the famous annual Cudham Craic music festival, a popular two day music event in Cudham's recreation ground.

 Local politics

-Cudham is part of the largest ward in Greater London, Darwin (ward), covering a rural area including Downe, Leaves Green, Berry's Green, Single Street, and Westerham Hill.
+Cudham is part of the largest ward in Greater London, Darwin, covering a rural area including Downe, Leaves Green, Berry's Green, Single Street, and Westerham Hill.

 Since 2019, the local Member of Parliament is Gareth Bacon, elected with 30,882 votes or 63.4% of the vote share.
 Previously, the local Member of Parliament has been Jo Johnson of the Conservatives who is brother of the former Prime Minister, Boris Johnson.

 By a numerical majority of 22,378 votes (45.9%), Orpington is the safest Conservative Parliamentary seat in London.

 One councillor is elected every four years to Bromley London Borough Council.
 To date, the Darwin ward has only been represented by representatives from the Conservative Party.